henkbirkholz/draft-birkholz-tuda/draft-birkholz-tuda.md

 Claim:

-: A piece of information asserted about a subject.
+: A piece of information asserted about a subject {{RFC4949}}.
 A claim is represented as a name/value pair consisting of a Claim Name and a Claim Value {{-jwt}}

 : In the context of SACM, a claim is also specialized as an attribute/value pair that is intended to be related to a statement {{-sacmterm}}.

 Endpoint Attestation:

 : the creation of evidence on the attestee that provides proof of a set of the endpoints's integrity measurements.
-This is done by digitally signing a set of PCRs using an AIK in the TPM.
+This is done by digitally signing a set of PCRs using an AIK shielded by the hardware RoT.

 Endpoint Characteristics:

-: the composition, configuration and state of an endpoint.
+: the context, composition, configuration, state, and behavior of an endpoint.

 Evidence: